MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-ios-phase3.md

 ## What's in the SDK Repository

 * **IntuneMAMSwift.xcframework**: The Intune App SDK dynamic framework.
-It's recommended that you link this framework to your app/extensions to enable Intune client application management.
+It is recommended that you link this framework to your app/extensions to enable Intune client application management.
 However, some developers might prefer the performance benefits of the static framework (IntuneMAMStatic.xcframework).
 See below.

 * **IntuneMAMStatic.xcframework**: The Intune App SDK static framework.
 Developers might choose to link the static framework instead of the dynamic framework.
 Because the executable code from a static framework is embedded directly into the app/extension binary at build time, there are some launch-time performance benefits to using the static library.
 However, if your app includes any extensions, linking the static framework to the app and extensions results in a larger app bundle size, as the executable code is embedded into each app/extension binary.
 In contrast, when using the dynamic framework, apps and extensions can share the same Intune SDK binary, resulting in a smaller app size.